tanvi-soni/vsts-agent/docs/troubleshooting.md

 -rwxr--r--   1 bryanmac  staff  220012 Jun 11 08:39 Worker_20160611-123858-utc.log
 ```

 If the agent isn't picking up builds, the agent logs are likely the most relevant.
-If a build starts running and you want to get details.
+If a build starts running and you want to get details of that build, the specific worker log is relevant.

 Secrets are masked out of the logs.